ovabo/ovabo/2023-11-11-your-filename.md

-## A New Post
+## A Transparent & Fair Marketplace for Heavy Equipment in Africa

-WE ENABLE CONTRACTORS TO BE MORE COMPETITIVE THROUGH TECHNOLOGICAL INNOVATION.
+Our team has deep ties to the African construction industry and is passionate about about building technology to transform an opaque and information assymetry industry to a transparent, fair,and customer-centric industry.

-Our team has deep ties to the construction industry and is passionate about making contractors more competitive through technology innovation.
-In fact, Yard Club was originally created to help Colin’s family business be more efficient and profitable.
+eQuipfy was originally created to help our family business be more efficient and profitable by digitizing our sales and renter process.

-We believe first and foremost in creating a Member community based on mutual trust and respect for our fellow contractors.
-In doing so, we enable Member contractors to rent idle equipment to each other securely and safely – a win, win for both renters and owners.
-All Members sign off on the Yard Club Code when entering the Club.
+The team is based in Lagos, Nigeria and San Francisco, USA and is rapidly expanding across Africa.

-Yard Club is a proud Member of United Contractors.
-The team is based in San Francisco and is rapidly expanding across California.
+Our mission is to build the modern platform for all things heavy equipment in Africa.